dirigiblelabs/curriculum-2017/BorislavTodorov/Documentation/Creating a data structure.md

 <p>9.
 You will be prompted to add a <b>File Name</b>, which will be the name of this table.</p>
 <p>10.
 Click on <b>Finish</b> after you are done.</p>

-<p>Warning:Table Model is a JSON formatted *.table descriptor.
+<p>Warning:&nbsp;Table Model is a JSON formatted *.table descriptor.
 It represents the layout of the database table, which will be created during the activation process.</p>